sjp38/linux/Documentation/admin-guide/mm/damon/mechanisms.rst

 PTE Accessed-bit Based Access Check
 -----------------------------------

-The implementation uses PTE Accessed-bit for basic access check.
+The implementation uses PTE Accessed-bit for basic access checks.
 That is, it clears the bit for next sampling target page and checks whether it set again after one sampling period.
 To avoid disturbing other Accessed bit users such as the reclamation logic, this implementation adjusts the ``PG_Idle`` and